AW, it’s Lizzie and her sweet guy Gary, engaged! Check out that ring.

 Hi sweet Cali-May!
-This is Kaitlin’s Texas cousin (seconded and/or removed somehow) being my little sister’s youngest son’s daughter.
+This is Rome’s Texas cousin (seconded and/or removed somehow) being my little sister’s youngest son’s daughter.

 I can’t wait to hear her talk!
 She’s a Texas down-home country girl born and bred and I’ll bet she sounds so sweet and soft and Teeexas.

 Now my little sister has grandchildren in Texas and grandchildren in Germany (where her older son has moved with his family.)
 We all miss them!
 I am looking forward to visiting in Texas and Germany but it’s not so nice for her because she misses her babies baaad!

 I went with Hana to the Self-Realization Center in Pacific Palisades.
 We enjoyed the walk-about.
 You remember Paramahansa Yogananda and his Autobiography of a Yogi.
 Flash from the past, that.